"An enjoyable, starry-eyed coming-of-age tale."

 Jess and her buddies rent a beat-up apartment, trolling new wave clubs and waitressing double shifts in New Hope, PA, a cool and artsy restaurant town on the river, to scrounge-up tuition money.
 Then Jess meets Whit, a steamy daredevil guitarist who crawls through her window and makes her head spin like a record.
 The girls deal with cheating waiters, mystics, a military drag queen buddy, a Svengali bouncer, and the specter of AIDs.
 Before long, Jess has to decide if the men in her life will leave her as damaged as her cracked-glass mosaic art projects—and whether they’ll stand in the way of her dream semester in New Wave London.

-Suzanne Mattaboni is a Pushcart-nominated fiction writer, blogger, essayist, and corporate PR consultant.
-A former community service reporter for Newsday, her work has been published in Seventeen, The Huffington Post, Mysterious Ways, Guideposts.com, 50 Word Stories, Dark Dossier, Motherwell, Turtle, The Best of LA Parent, and SixWordMemoirs.com.
+Suzanne Mattaboni is a Pushcart-nominated fiction writer, blogger, essayist, corporate PR consultant, and a member of the Newsweek Expert Forum.
+A former community service reporter for Newsday, her work has been published in Seventeen, The Huffington Post, Mysterious Ways, Guideposts.com, 50 Word Stories, Dark Dossier, Motherwell, Turtle, The Best of LA Parent, & SixWordMemoirs.com.
 Her short fiction, essays, and poetry have appeared in anthologies including “Chicken Soup for the Soul – Miraculous Messages from Heaven,” “Pizza Parties and Poltergeist,” “Little Demon Digest,” “Running Wild Anthology of Stories,” “What’s a Nice Girl Like You Doing in a Relationship Like This?” and “2017 Stories Through the Ages.”
 She was the editor of the Writes of Passage GLVWG 2021 anthology.
 One of her short stories was nominated for a Pushcart Prize.
-She has two talented children, one hysterically fun husband, and two ever-ravenous cats.
+She was recently named a "Woman of Influence" by Lehigh Valley Business magazine.
+Suzanne has two talented children, one hysterically fun husband, and two ever-ravenous cats.

 The Real 1984